Kevyn Orr

-Kevyn Duane Orr (born May 11, 1958) is the former emergency financial manager of the city of Detroit, Michigan.
-He was appointed by Governor Rick Snyder on March 14, 2013 and served until December 10, 2014.
+Kevyn Duane Orr (born May 11, 1958) is an American lawyer who served as the emergency financial manager of the city of Detroit from 2013 to 2014 during the city's Chapter 9 bankruptcy.
+Orr is now a partner at the law firm Jones Day in its bankruptcy practice.

 Prior career

 Orr holds B.A.
 (1979) and J.D.
 (1983) degrees from the University of Michigan.
 He began his legal career as an associate with Sterns Weaver Miller Weissler Alhadeff & Sitterson in Miami, where he was promoted to shareholder in 1988.
 He joined the Federal Deposit Insurance Corporation in 1991, and soon transferred to the Resolution Trust Corporation, where he became assistant general counsel for complex litigation and bankruptcy.
 Starting in 1995 he was the deputy director of the Executive Office for United States Trustees, a division of the United States Department of Justice that monitors the nation's bankruptcy system, and in 2000 he became the director of the United States Trustees Program.

 In 2001, Orr joined the Washington, D.C. office of the international law firm Jones Day as a partner.
 Orr had been picked to lead Jones Day's new Miami office before he resigned his partnership to move to Detroit.
 Noting his "impressive depth of experience," legal industry publication Chambers and Partners listed Orr among the top bankruptcy lawyers in Washington as of 2013.

 While at Jones Day, Orr represented Chrysler in connection with its 2009 bankruptcy and restructuring.
 According to bankruptcy court records, Orr billed $700 an hour during the bankruptcy.
 The Detroit News described Orr as "the lead attorney on convincing the court to allow Chrysler to abruptly close a quarter of its U.S. dealerships".
 The Chrysler bankruptcy proceeding was widely regarded as successful for leading to greater sales and profits and Chrysler's renewed "reputation as a bold and innovative automaker".